Space Oddity: Live versions

 "Space Oddity" remained a concert staple and a live favourite throughout Bowie's career.
-Bowie played the song for BBC Radio 1's Johnny Walker Lunchtime Show on 22 May 1972 but the recording was not broadcast; it was eventually released on the compilations BBC Sessions 1969–1972 (Sampler) (1996) and Bowie at the Beeb (2000).
+Bowie played the song for BBC Radio 1's Johnnie Walker's lunchtime show on 22 May 1972 but the recording was not broadcast; it was eventually released on the compilations BBC Sessions 1969–1972 (Sampler) (1996) and Bowie at the Beeb (2000).
 For the session, Bowie inserted "I'm just a rocket man!" between verses; Elton John had recently released "Rocket Man", a song also about an astronaut and also produced by Gus Dudgeon.

 A live rendition of "Space Oddity", recorded at Santa Monica Civic Auditorium on 20 October 1972 during the Ziggy Stardust Tour, was first released on the bootleg Santa Monica '72 (1994) before becoming officially available in 2008 on Live Santa Monica '72.
 Another performance, recorded at the Hammersmith Odeon, London, on 3 July 1973, was released on Ziggy Stardust: The Motion Picture (1983).
 During the 1974 Diamond Dogs Tour, Bowie sang "Space Oddity" while being raised and lowered above the stage by a cherry picker crane and used a radio microphone that was disguised as a telephone.
 A July 1974 performance of the song was released on the 2005 reissue of David Live while a September performance from the same tour was released in 2017 on Cracked Actor (Live Los Angeles '74).

 A concert performance that was recorded on 12 September 1983 was included on the live album Serious Moonlight (Live '83), released as part of the 2018 box set Loving the Alien (1983–1988) and separately the following year.
 The same performance appears on the concert video Serious Moonlight (1984).
 Bowie effectively retired the song from live performances during his 1990 Sound+Vision Tour, after which he sang it on a few occasions, most notably closing his 50th birthday party concert in January 1997 with a solo performance on acoustic guitar; this version was released on a limited edition CD-ROM that was issued with Variety magazine in March 1999.
 He then performed it at the Tibet House US benefit concert at Carnegie Hall in February 2002; this new version includes an orchestra conducted by Visconti, with string arrangements played by Scorchio and Kronos Quartet.
 Bowie's final performance of "Space Oddity" was at Denmark's Horsens Festival during the 2002 Heathen Tour.